jeff-wolff/lineage-entertainment/README.md

 - npm or yarn

 ## Quick Start
-In the root of lineage-entertainmnet theme
+In the root of lineage-entertainment theme

 Install dependencies
 ```